 A 3rd Person Puzzle Platformer, where you are using death to your advantage while surfing on the blood you layed out before.

-This is our graduation game project, which is being developed in one semester with over 60 students for PC with Unity 3D.
+This was our graduation game project, which was being developed in one semester with over 60 students for PC with Unity 3D.

 As the Creative Director and Lead Game/Level Designer I had to communicate with all departments and especially manage all other Game or Level Designers.